 Throne of Glass is the second book chronologically in the eight-book Throne of Glass series by Sarah J. Maas.
 In a world where magic is outlawed by the tyrannical King of Adarlan, one assassin holds the key to revolution.
-One year after the events of The Assassin’s Blade, Celaena Sardothien, Adarlan’s most lethal killer, has survived a year of brutal slavery in the salt mines of Endovier, but her real fight begins when Crown Prince Dorian Havilliard offers her freedom at a deadly price.
+One year after the events of The Assassin’s Blade, Celaena Sardothien, once Adarlan’s most lethal killer, has survived a year of brutal slavery in the salt mines of Endovier, but her real fight begins when Crown Prince Dorian Havilliard offers her freedom at a deadly price.
 To win her pardon, she must compete against 23 of the kingdom’s most dangerous fighters in a high-stakes tournament to become the King’s Champion.
 Within the glittering halls of the glass palace, Celaena must face fierce and violent opponents, all while navigating court intrigue and political betrayal.
 But as competitors start showing up dead, she discovers something far more sinister is lurking in the shadows.
 With the help of Nehemia, a princess from Eyllwe with secrets of her own, and Chaol Westfall, the guarded captain of the Adarlan forces, Celaena must unravel a conspiracy that could shake the empire to its core.

 Table of Contents